 We are customer focused.
 We treat those we serve with respect and a personalized touch that goes the extra mile to create satisfaction and delight.
 Our service approach is friendly, fast, open to feedback, and focused on getting across the finish line.

 We are committed to quality.
 We work with integrity and intention, and we engage in continuous professional learning and improvement in order to build a proud legacy we can leave to the generations who follow us.

 We are collaborative creators and innovators who strive to build a team culture marked by the sense of joy and justice that comes from our freedom and the freedom of others.

-FACES SF is an institution with an inherited 170-year history of serving San Francisco’s most disadvantaged children and families.
+FACES SF is an institution with more than 10 years of serving San Francisco’s most disadvantaged children and families.
 We represent the combined legacies of Florence Crittenton Services and the Whitney Young Child Development Center — two longstanding San Francisco non-profits.
 We proudly continue to provide their critical services today.

 Florence Crittenton Services

 Charles N. Crittenton established Florence Crittenton Services (FCS) in 1882 after the death of his daughter, Florence, to scarlet fever.
 Though a tragic beginning, FCS established an invaluable service providing crucial and tangible support to women across the United States.
 In 1890, Crittenton founded a FCS home in San Francisco.
 This aid offered by FCS has evolved with the needs of women over time.
 At its conception, FCS predominantly focused on the ‘redemption’ of women who had children out of marriage.
 As society evolved FCS adjusted its emphasis and by the 1960s the Florence Crittenton Mission worked with teenage mothers studying trends in unplanned and adolescent pregnancies.
 By 2004, FCS in San Francisco provided a wide variety of services including childcare, job development, family services and referrals.
 FACES SF remains part of the National Crittenton Family of Agencies.